bgcarvalho/CarND-Term1-P3/report.md

 [NVIDIA Team](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/)
 with self-driving cars.
 Although different in image size, the NVIDIA model poses a great reference for this project.
+Layer sizes are chosen to create a "pyramid" effect, typical of convolutional nets, increasing the number of filters for the deeper layers as they reduce in width and height.
+For dense layers is done the opposite, decreasing size towards the last layer.

-Keras utilities are used to crop, normalize and center pixels.
-By doing this in model layers, there no need to make any change in `drive.py`.
+Keras utilities are used to crop, normalize and center pixels (lines 142-145).
+By doing this inside model layers, there no need to make any change in `drive.py`.

 |Layer (type)               | Output Shape            | Param #  |
 |---------------------------|-------------------------|----------|